sotashimozono/GroverAlgorithm.jl/docs/src/index.md

 # GroverAlgorithm.jl

-Integrated Julia package for quantum circuit simulation and visualization.
+Julia Module for simulating and visualizing quantum circuit.
+As a backend, ITensors.jl/ITensorMPS.jl and Quantikz are required.

 ## Features